iansheridan/towerrpg.com/Rulebook/Skills/survival.md

+---
+layout: default
+---

 # Survival

 #skill

 Survival in an area of the world.

 - How to find shelter
 - How to hunt and trap local game
   - convieently prevents starvation
 - How to cook on so fara s beingable to prevent getting sick from eating certain foods, etc.